SUCCESS: Students publish and win awards

 Gerard Cabrera's short story, "Ioannes est nomen meus," was awarded Honorable Mention in the May 2011 Glimmer Train Short Story Contest for New Writers.
 Gerard is a former student.

 Liz Kingsley's poem "Trust" appeared in the Spring 2012 issue of New Ohio Review and was nominated for a 2013 Pushcart Prize.
-Her essay"Nature's Perfect Blend: A Work in Progress" is forthcoming in an anthology called Blended: Writers on the Stepfamily Experience.
+Her poem "Having a Fresca with You" is forthcoming in The McNeese Review.
+Her essay "Nature's Perfect Blend: A Work in Progress" is forthcoming in an anthology called Blended: Writers on the Stepfamily Experience.
 Her short story "Something with a Little Cinnamon" appeared in the William and Mary Review.
 In the winter of 2008/2009, New Jersey Family Magazine published her personal essay entitled, "A Benevolent Dictator."
 Liz is a member of the Master Class and Administrative Director of The Writers Studio.

 Marc Tretin had three poems accepted for publication by The New York Quarterly: "Pink Mattress," "To Her Sister" and "In Response to Dover Beach."
 Marc is a NYC Advanced Poetry student.